raiment-studios/monorepo/source/lib/engine/README.md

 #### `flags()`

-`pinToWorldGround` - if set, the engine will force the actor's z position to be set to the world ground height at the actor's x, y.
+`pinToGroundHeight` - if set, the engine will force the actor's z position to be set to the world ground height at the actor's x, y.

+`castShadow` - if true, will _recursively_ apply the castShadow flag to all meshes and submeshes.
+This is largely a convenience for complex or composite meshes.

 #### `init()`